-- Using a stand or electric mixer, combine the butter and peanut butter until smooth.
+- Using a stand or electric mixer, combine the butter, peanut butter, vanilla and salt until smooth.

 - Add in the powdered sugar (1 cup to start) and mix until it has the consistency of a thick cookie dough.
 Add in the extra half cup little by little until you have the right consistency.